-What's more, the sobbing breakdown happens just after he's asked why he did it, and he screams that he had to and it could've been any of them in his place.
-The anime leaves out the part where Celes points out he didn't have to kill once his would-be killer had retreated, so there's more of a focus on his misfortune in being chosen as a victim in the first place.
+- What's more, the sobbing breakdown happens just after he's asked why he did it, and he screams that he had to and it could've been any of them in his place.
+The anime leaves out the part where Celeste points out he didn't have to kill once his would-be killer had retreated, so there's more of a focus on his misfortune in being chosen as a victim in the first place.

-A tiny moment: On the morning the body is discovered Leon is one of the students to arrive late to breakfast, claiming he overslept.
+- A tiny moment: On the morning the body is discovered Leon is one of the students to arrive late to breakfast, claiming he overslept.
 In the manga, this is accompanied by a thought bubble revealing that he didn't sleep at all.

 Moments from the stage play: